electrikmilk/PHP-FS/README.md

 ```PHP
 $files = new Files::getInstance("path/to/files");
 ```

-It's recommended you instantiate using `getInstance()` as it will return the existing instance if you've already created an instance with this path.

 You can set the path as a file, but it's generally recommended to set it as a directory as you have access to more methods and it's less confusing.